-The origin of curling goes back to Scotland in the 16th century, where the sport was practiced on frozen ponds and lakes.
+The origin of curling goes back to Scotland in the 16th century, when the sport was practised on frozen ponds and lakes.

-The first recorded game took place around 1541: A Scottish notary noted a challenge between a monk in the Paisley Abbey and a relative of the abbot.
+The first recorded game took place around 1541.
+A Scottish notary recorded a challenge between a monk from the Paisley Abbey and a relative of the abbot.

-Scottish immigrants spread the sport to North America: In 1807 the first Canadian curling club opened in Montreal and in 1828 the first American club appeared in Pontiac, Michigan.
-The Royal Caledonian Curling Club in Scotland, the so-called “Mother Club” of Curling, wrote the first official curling rules in 1838.
+Scottish immigrants spread the sport to North America.
+In 1807 the first Canadian curling club opened in Montreal and in 1828 the first club in the USA was formed in Pontiac, Michigan.
+The Royal Caledonian Curling Club in Scotland, the so-called “Mother Club” of curling, wrote the first official curling rules in 1838.

 Technique is essential for curling.
 Without technique it is difficult to steer the stone in the right direction and at the right speed.
-Some people are talented by nature, others take time for their development.
+Some people are naturally talented; others take time to develop.

 As with any sport, perfecting technique is an extremely difficult task, but here are some tips and tricks to help you get started: